 geolocation.
 That makes it much less likely that the first type of click fraud will happen to you

-Checking weblogs is usually not enough for fighting click fraud.
-By the time you blocked a fraudulent IP manually it would have already done the damage to your campaign.
+Checking weblogs is usually not enough to fight click fraud.
+By the time you blocked a fraudulent IP manually, it would have already done the damage to your campaign.
 Using the ClickCease automatic identification and blocking of fraudulent IPs has proved to be an efficient way to eliminate click fraud.

 Of all the ppc tips I would highly recommend you do not ignore this one.

 Finally, if your ad copy isn’t all that great or doesn’t stand out from the crowd then you’re not

 going to get a good return.
 It may seem basic, but many ads just copy the same techniques

 over and over again.
 This leads to forgettable ads.

 Unless you’re getting a really good conversion rate off of your ad and landing page, you should be setting up A/B tests to experiment.
 A/B tests allow you to see which ads perform better.
 If you repeat this process over time, you gain incremental improvements that lead to better and better performance.

 Once you’ve done all the technical tweaks and you’re still not getting profitable results, it’s time to look at the ad copy and give it a brush-up.

 If you follow these tips, you can stop the largest drains on your PPC budget and find out which tactics get the best responses from your audience.
 With some work, you can avoid a failure of your PPC campaign and start seeing just how profitable it can be.